StefanLundmark/Torque3D_Awesomium/README.md

 You can download the source by clicking on the "Download ZIP" button on your top right, or by [forking and cloning](https://guides.github.com/activities/forking) this repository.
 It contains a Developers Guide with integration instructions which you need to follow to be able to integrate the pack into your project.

 ## Demonstration project
 [Click here](http://www.stefanlundmark.com/t3d_awesomium/demo.zip) to download the demonstration project.
-It contains sample scripts which show some of the different features of the pack.
+It contains sample scripts which show some of the different features the pack has to offer.

 ## License
 The source is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).